mongodb/libmongocrypt/integrating.md

     d.
 Feed the reply back with `mongocrypt_kms_ctx_feed`.
 Repeat
         > until `mongocrypt_kms_ctx_bytes_needed` returns 0.

-    If any step encounters an error, continue to the next KMS context if `mongocrypt_kms_ctx_fail` returns true.
+    If any step encounters a network error, continue to the next KMS context if `mongocrypt_kms_ctx_fail` returns true.
 Otherwise, abort and report an error.